QubesOS/qubes-doc/managing-os/templates/debian/upgrade-8-to-9.md

 ----------------------

-It should be noted that Debian 9 (Stretch) is currently marked testing and should be treat as such.
+It should be noted that Debian 9 (Stretch) is currently marked testing and should be treated as such.
 For projects that need absolute stability, upgrading may not be the best option.

 Debian Stretch packages were first made available in the Qubes R3.1 repositories.